 Tattersall’s remained standing until the 1960’s when eventually made way for a Caltex Service Station, the stables however still stand though modified to suit current use.

 Wanderer Inn (mentioned as Whipple’s Hotel in papers)

-Was built in 1848 by Edward John Bloxham and was owned by John Taylor in North Deniliquin.
+Was built in 1847 by Edward John Bloxham and was later owned by John Taylor in North Deniliquin.

 The Wanderer was famously visited by Captain Melville in 1851 and his gang who stayed for several hours before leaving after a failed attempt to pick the pockets of a boarder they waited on to fall asleep.

 The Inn was mentioned in now archived newspapers in 1857, 1858, 1859 and 1860 with Mr Whipple mentioned as running the Inn.

-The Wanderer Inn burnt down on the evening of July 25th 1867 and the site of the Inn later became part of DNPS.
+The Wanderer Inn burnt down on the evening of July 25th 1867 and the site of the Inn later became part of DNPS almost a century later.

 North Deniliquin (Arms?) –> National Hotel